 12 Based on the Consensus report for projects established by the evaluators to rank the proposals.
-The scoring used for this 13 Based on the Consensus report for projects established by the evaluators to rank the proindicator is very good to excellent.
+The scoring used for this 12 Based on the Consensus report for projects established by the evaluators to rank the proposals.
+The scoring used for this indicator is very good to excellent.
 13 Based on the evaluation results of the three previous Calls for Proposals.
 14 On finished projects. (not all projects will be finished by 2013) 15 No FCH JU projects have been finished at the time of the publication of the AIP 2010.

-15 No FCH JU projects have been finished at the time of the publication of the AIP 2010.
 16 Based on the Consensus report for research projects established by the evaluators to rank the proposals.
 The scoring used for this indicator is very good to excellent 17 Based on the evaluation results of the three previous Calls for Proposals.
-18 On finished projects. (not all projects will be finished by 2013) 19 Based on the projects funded under the 2008 Call for Proposals.
+18 On finished projects. (not all projects will be finished by 2013) 19 Pased on the projects funded under the 2008 Call for Proposals.

+19 Based on the projects funded under the 2008 Call for Proposals.
 20 Based on budget allocated to SMEs in projects 21 Based on the projects funded under the 2008 Call for Proposals.